Sheis-Fatima/Looped/README.md

 # Looped
 Looped is a campus platform that keeps students informed and connected.
-It centralizes verified academic updates, campus events, and peer networking ensuring every student stays in the loop.
+It centralises verified academic updates, campus events, and peer networking, ensuring every student stays informed.